sanskrit/raw_etexts_english/blogs/manasataramgini/2008-04-30_the-two-new-grahin-s.md

 +++
-title = "The two newxa0grAhin-s"
+title = "The two new grAhin-s"

 +++
 Having evaded the vAmagrAhin we accomplished the immediate objective